 Aneurysms are a disease that’s under the radar.
 Families often are unaware of the condition or what to do in the case of symptoms.
 If time allows, find treatment in centers that have a high volume and clinical expertise, such as Northwell Health, which treats about 200 aneurysms each year.

-David Chalif, MD, is codirector of Northwell Health’s Brain Aneurysm Center and chief of vascular neurosurgery.
-He has more than 32 years of experience in treating complex cerebral aneurysms, vascular malformations and brain tumors at North Shore University Hospital.
+David Chalif, MD, is director of neurosurgery at Southside Hospital.
+He has more than 33 years of experience in treating complex cerebral aneurysms, vascular malformations and brain tumors, and helped develop Northwell Health’s Brain Aneurysm Center.